tetsuo/tetsuo.github.io/articles/flixbox.md

 ## Conclusion

-You can obviously tell how safe and scalable this architecture is, but it is hard to sell fp-ts, even to your  colleagues.
-If you are concerned about paying bills, you should really not mention any word even remotely related to FP in your workplace.
-There is a 50/50 chance that it will get you fired.

-FP has a steep learning curve for beginners and it is full of misconceptions waiting to happen that can trip them up.
-If you're currently working with TypeScript in your project and lucky to be surrounded by people who are open to new ideas (and not very concerned about paying bills), I believe, fp-ts could be your remedy to get your team acquainted with this type of programming.

-When you compare the same fp-ts code to its [PureScript or Haskell](https://gcanti.github.io/fp-ts/guides/purescript.html) equivalents, you see that the PureScript or the Elm versions are much shorter, concise and _natural_. fp-ts is only emulating those languages and it has to deal with the nitty gritty details of this emulation to make it work with TypeScript types while keeping the API up to date to not fall behind the developments within TypeScript, or the greater JavaScript ecosystem.
+[PureScript and Haskell](https://gcanti.github.io/fp-ts/guides/purescript.html) are very elegant and concise programming languages. fp-ts is only emulating them and it has to deal with all the nitty gritty details to make this work with TypeScript types, while keeping the API up to date to not fall behind the developments within TypeScript, or the greater JavaScript ecosystem.

-So, working with fp-ts may feel like working in a construction zone, with coils of cables lying around everywhere and the loud [V8](https://v8.dev/) engine sound in the background; but once you get the hang of it, those cables or the noise doesn't bother you too much, because everything works flawlessly and nobody has to wear helmets in this worksite .
+So, working with fp-ts may feel like working in a construction zone sometimes, with coils of cables lying around everywhere and the loud [V8](https://v8.dev/) engine sound in the background; but once you get the hang of it, those cables or the noise doesn't bother you too much, because everything works flawlessly and nobody has to wear helmets in this worksite .